bcosca/fatfree/readme.md

 *A powerful yet easy-to-use PHP micro-framework designed to help you build dynamic and robust Web applications - fast!*

 Condensed in a single 48KB file, F3 (as we fondly call it) gives you solid foundation, a mature code base, and a no-nonsense approach to writing Web applications.
-Under the hood is an easy-to-use Web development tool kit, a high-performance URL routing and cache engine, support for multilingual applications, and unit testing tools.
+Under the hood is an easy-to-use Web development tool kit, a high-performance URL routing and cache engine, and support for multilingual applications.
 It's lightweight, easy-to-use, and fast.
 Most of all, it doesn't get in your way.

 Whether you're a novice or an expert PHP programmer, F3 will get you up and running in no time.
 No unnecessary and painstaking installation procedures.
 No complex configuration required.
 No convoluted directory structures.
 There's no better time to start developing Web applications the easy way than right now!